Gobie/regex/README.md

 ------------

 Functions `preg_filter()` and `mb_ereg_replace_callback()` are not to date supported.
-Some error messages have different format, mostly just added pattern which caused error.
+Some error messages have different format, mostly just added pattern which causes unit test error.
 Backtracking and recursion error messages are completely different and much more descriptive.
-You can found out about these minor differences in unit test reports on [travis-ci](https://travis-ci.org/Gobie/regex).
+You can find out about these differences in unit test reports on [travis-ci](https://travis-ci.org/Gobie/regex).

 FAQ
 ---

-**Why is it implemented via static methods instead of nice object oriented way we all do and love?**
+**Why is it implemented via static methods instead of nice object oriented way we all use and love?**

 It is meant to be used as drop-in replacement for current usage of library/extension functions.

-**But I want to use this as dependency in object oriented style, can I?**
+**But I want to use it as dependency in object oriented style, can I?**

 No problem, for that case we have `RegexFacade` which just redirects object calls to given wrapper.